 Grand Staircase-Escalante National Monument

 Because it has been in the new so much in recent years, we really wanted to check out Bears Ears and Grand Staircase-Escalante National Monuments.
 Wow!
 I didn’t know that the earth could be so desolate one moment and then gorgeous and colorful the next.
+And this area is just beyond Bryce and Zion.

 Driving east on Utah Highway 12, you’ll have to cross through a good portion of Grand Staircase-Escalante NM.
 There are many turnouts and scenic views to take it all it.
 From layer cliffs to steep cone-shaped canyons with peaks along the rim, every turn is something new.
+You’ll love visiting Grand Staircase-Escalante as a prelude to visiting Moab (if you’re heading that way).

 Tip: the town of Escalante isn’t huge, but there is a wonderful stop, Escalante Outfitters, and that have everything you need for a great visit, from maps and advice to beer and pizza.
 And t-shirts.
 And even cabins to rent!